-The primary outcome for the report in January 2019 will be the character measure captured by the change in the Child Health Questionnaire (CHQ-87), administered by LSE.
-The impact of the intervention, as compared to the control, will be achieved through the inclusion of an 87-item instrument on the baseline questionnaire that has been designed and normed for children from 5-to-18 years of age.
-Overall, the instrument measures unique psychosocial concepts that will be analysed at the scale level and also combined to derive an overall soft skill score.

-The secondary measures for the character study will examine changes in depression and anxiety.
+The primary outcome for the report in January 2019 will be the character measure captured by the change in the General Health single item score embedded within the Child Health Questionnaire (CHQ-87), administered by LSE.
+Secondary measures assessing the overall impact of the intervention, as compared to the control, will be achieved through the inclusion of an 87-item instrument on the baseline questionnaire that has been designed and validated for children from 5- to-18 years of age.
+Overall, the instrument measures unique psychosocial concepts that will be analysed at the scale level and also combined, in different dimensions, to derive an overall soft skill score.
+The secondary measures for the character study will above amine changes in depression and anxiety.
 This report will be authored by LSE.